- What is Infrared Thermography Testing?

 Thermography is the process of using an infrared camera to look for abnormally hot or cold areas on a component operating under normal conditions.
 It is a viable non-destructive evaluation technique for the characterization of corrosion in metallic materials and is the simplest of all thermal inspection techniques.

+There are several applications of Infrared thermography.
 Thermography is useful for the detection of corrosion/erosion damage in plants operating at elevated temperatures.
 In addition, it can be used to check for fouling or internal plugging of piping systems and to check the quality of refractory linings.
 It can also be used for leak detection, composition changes and disbonds in laminates.
 Using thermography, the temperature of objects can be made visible.
 It is a rapid, noncontact, wide area inspection technique that is easy to interpret and that is not significantly sensitive to material curvature.
 Thermography is a technique that can be applied to most areas of plants, but which is particularly suited to plants operating at elevated temperatures.
 However, it is a surface technique, and it cannot be used to look through thick layers of lagging for defects in the underlying structure.

 In Medical Science, Thermography is a test that uses an infrared camera to detect heat patterns and blood flow in body tissues.
 Digital infrared thermal imaging (DITI) is the type of thermography that’s used to diagnose breast cancer.
 DITI reveals temperature differences on the surface of the breasts to diagnose breast cancer.
 The idea behind this test is that, as cancer cells multiply, they need more oxygen-rich blood to grow.
 When blood flow to the tumor increases, the temperature around it rises.
 One advantage is that thermography doesn’t give off radiation like mammography, which uses low-dose X-rays to take pictures from inside the breasts.
 Thermography is usually referred to as infrared thermography or thermal imaging.